International Students: First-Year Scholars Program

 - A well-organized, thoughtful, and clearly-articulated statement of purpose

-- Students are exclusive participants in winter term study trips: Living the Past in the Present: the Art of Archive in Siena, Italy, led by SAIC faculty Brian Sikes; or Imagining Tomorrow in Utrecht, Netherlands, led by SAIC faculty Kirsten Leenaars.
+- Students are exclusive participants in a winter term study trip: Living the Past in the Present: the Art of Archive in Siena, Italy, led by SAIC faculty with research interests, knowledge, and experience in the destination and SAIC.
 Students are awarded a $2,500 grant to defray affiliated costs.

 - Students will have the opportunity to take two studio electives during their second semester rather than the one elective typically allotted to them.